matloff/TidyverseSkeptic/README.md

-4. The dominance of the commercial entity RStudio in an open-source project is key:  **It is NOT the case that Tidyverse rose to prominence due to sheer quality in a free market of ideas.
-Hadley has 7 or 8 programmers working full time on Tidy, and as noted, RStudio engages in aggressive educational outreach, heavily promoting Tidy.**
+4. The dominance of the commercial entity RStudio in an open-source project is key:  **It is NOT the case that Tidyverse rose to prominence due to sheer quality in a free market of ideas.**  Hadley has 7 or 8 programmers working full time on Tidy, and as noted, RStudio engages in aggressive educational outreach, heavily promoting Tidy.
 This is not how open-source projects usually work, where participants work in their free time.

 5. **Regardless of being well-intentioned, RStudio is molding R into its own desired image.**  That new generation will come to dominate the community, treating Tidyverse as the "real" base, and viewing the actual base-R as something akin to assembly language.
-This might be fine if the R community were unified in viewing Tidyverse as a high-level improvement, but many do not; they are not impressed by the syntax and so on, and as noted, are worried about the slow performance of Tidy.
+One major RStudio employee who asked to discuss this document with me referred to non-Tidy packages as being in the legacy realm.
+All this might be fine if the R community were unified in viewing Tidyverse as a high-level improvement, but many do not; they are not impressed by the syntax and so on, and as noted, are worried about the slow performance of Tidy.

-6. That new generation will often be biased against non-Tidyverse job seekers, non-Tidyverse CRAN packages, and academics who submit non-Tidyverse data science research papers and grant proposals.  **They will have no choice but to bend to RStudio's wishes.**
+6. That new generation will often be biased against non-Tidyverse job seekers, non-Tidyverse CRAN packages, and academics who submit non-Tidyverse data science research papers and grant proposals.  **The non-Tidiers will have no choice but to bend to RStudio's wishes.**

 7. For the above reasons, **RStudio is essentially operating as a monopolist.**  It's not a monopoly in the financial sense -- Tidyverse